Suzy Brookshire: Professional career

 Brookshire began her professional career with the Smash It Sports Vipers of the Women's Professional Fastpitch league in 2022.

+On December 2, 2025, Brookshire signed with El Águila de Veracruz of the Mexican Softball League.

 International career

 Brookshire has been a member of Mexico women's national softball team since 2017.
 During an Olympic Qualifier game on August 31, 2019, against Canada, Brookshire helped Mexico qualify for the Olympics for the first time in team history when she drew a bases-loaded walk to tie the game, in a game Mexico eventually won by a score of 2–1.
 She was selected to represent Mexico at the 2020 Summer Olympics, where she recorded the first hit in Mexican Olympic history in their opening game against Canada.
 Brookshire and Team Mexico were defeated by Canada in the bronze medal game on July 27, 2021, she had one hit in the game.
 For the tournament, Brookshire recorded four hits, a double, triple, two RBI and three walks.